saeedkhaki92/Yield-Prediction-DNN/README.md

 This repository contains my code for the "Crop Yield Prediction Using Deep Neural Networks" paper authered by Saeed Khaki and Lizhi Wang.
 The network is a deep feedforward neural network which uses the state-of-the-art deep learning techniques such as residual learning, batch normalization, dropout, L1 and L2 regularization.

+## Please cite our work if you use our code.
+Thanks!

 ## Getting Started